 There’s no shame in starting out or being a beginner – we have ALL been there.
 Don’t be afraid to ask for help, make new friends and connections with like-minded actors, and learn from them.

 Actors are generally pretty generous people, and what comes around goes around.
-Best of luck, perhaps we’ll see you in the next enrolment of the StageMilk Drama School!
+Best of luck, perhaps we’ll see you in the next intake of StageMilk Drama Club!

 This is our private community for actors who are keen to gain experience and work on their craft.
 If you want an affordable way to get experience as an actor.
 This is your best bet.
 LEARN MORE.